Timovzl/RtlTimoInterviewDemo/README.md

 Even transient failures should rarely be felt, thanks to EF's `EnableRetryOnFailure` and the use of execution strategies: failures to reach the database lead to opaque retries with gradual backoff.

 Concurrency conflicts are detected optimistically, with similar opaque retries to resolve them.

+## Contracts

+The contracts optimize for flexibility: additions to any output are free, and optional additions to any input are free.
+To support breaking changes, the contracts are versioned per functional area.
+A breaking change requires only a new version of that area.

+## Repositories

+Although some like to use Entity Framework (EF) directly from application services, EF does not provide a full repository pattern.
+A clean repository pattern has functional interfaces with reusable methods.
+It abstracts away the "how" (e.g. a complex EF LINQ query) from the "what", which application services should focus on.

+The [Architect.EntityFramework.DbContextManagement](https://github.com/TheArchitectDev/Architect.EntityFramework.DbContextManagement) package makes it easy to manage DbContext lifespans across use cases and repositories, while facilitating resilience and concurrency protection at the same time.

 ## Testing